 The prospect of being out of a job can be a very terrifying idea for many.
 An even more alarming idea can be starting your own business when you’re unemployed.
-Starting your own business in an unemployed state may seem like an extremely risky move for some, but for others this just might be the way to overcome unemployment.
+Starting your own business in an unemployed state may seem like an extremely risky move.
+However, it might just be the best way to overcome unemployment.

 Starting your own business is just like beginning a new job.
-Except this time, you’re working for yourself, instead of working for someone else.
-The benefits of having your own business include building your own confidence, learning how to be a savvy entrepreneur, and forging new connections.
+Except for this time, you will be working for yourself, instead of someone else.
+The benefits of having your own business include building confidence, learning how to be a savvy entrepreneur, and forging new connections.
 The ultimate benefit?
-You’re finally doing something that you love, something you’re passionate about and you’re making money from it.
+You’re finally doing something that you love, something you’re passionate about and you’re making money out of it.

 How to Get Started

-Instead of just jumping into a business for the sake of overcoming unemployment, what you need to do instead is to try and solve a problem within your community.
-Identify a need that needs to be filled.
-That’s where your opportunity is going to be, by fulfilling this need through offering a product or service that meets the market demand.
-How quickly you can make a profit however, would depend on several factors.
-This includes the type of venture you’re getting into, the amount of capital you have, the skills, connections and the type of resources you have at your disposal.
+You should not be jumping into a business for the sake of overcoming unemployment.
+What you need to do is to try and solve a problem within your community.
+Identify a need- a problem the people might be facing.
+That is where your opportunity is going to be.
+You fulfill this need by offering a product or service that meets the market demand.
+How quickly you can make a profit however, depends on several factors.
+This includes the type of venture you’re getting into, the amount of capital you have, and the skills and connections.
+It also depends on the type of resources you have at your disposal.
 Some businesses may be seasonal too, where you could be making a decent profit almost overnight.
 There are a lot of factors to contend with.

 Factors to Consider for Incorporate Company

-If you want something long-lasting however, here are the factors to consider before incorporate your own company:
+If you want something long-lasting, here are the factors to consider before incorporating your own company:

 - Prepare a Business Plan: A business that launches without a plan is one that is doomed to fail.
 Do not skip this step of the process.
 Spend as much time as needed carving out your business plan down to the finest detail.